Ryan-Martin22/Quizee-Rascal/README.md

 * All images were created by myself based of font obtained from dafont.com

 ### Acknowledgements
-* My Mentor for the continuous feedback and invaluable help i recieved throughout the duration of my project.
+* My Mentor for the continous feedback and invaluable help i recieved throughout the duration of my project.
 * My peers on Slack for assistance on all queries i had.